semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 1. Press on **Run the workflow**
 2. Press on **Looks good, Start**

-This will commit the changes into the remote repository and start the jobs.
+This commits the changes into the remote repository and start the jobs.

 ![Run and Start](./img/run-and-start.jpg)